 Body parts that were not reported in the patient’s initial report to their job will not be covered under their claim.
 When making an appointment we will do our best to get you in the same day as your call, as long as we have a provider in the office on that day.
 Patient’s are required to come in with x-rays at the time of their first visit for all body parts except for the back.
 When you make your appointment, we will send the x-ray script to any local radiology facility of your choice or our referral.

 What happens if my claim is not yet processed?

 If you were injured on the job and you need to be seen urgently but your claim has not yet been processed, we will take the steps to see you same day regardless.
 We would take your work information and confirm with a supervisor that there will be a claim open for you.

-As a precaution, we will always take a copy of your photo ID and insurance card along with your social security number.
+As a precaution, we need a picture of you, but you don’t have to go to a New York City photo studio.
+We can just take a copy of your photo ID and insurance card along with your social security number.
 If it turns out that your job does not open a worker’s compensation claim for you and we already saw you, you would be responsible for the bill for that visit.
 This is why it is very important to report the injury to your job immediately, making sure you fill out the proper paperwork.

 What happens if my claim gets denied?